 Source: Black Bean Tamales

 A corn-reduced version is used to make these Black Bean Tamales by Amy Height!
-Corn, black beans, tomatoes and fiery spices, all cooked in a little corn husk pocket.
+Corn, black beans, tomatoes, and fiery spices, all cooked in a little corn husk pocket.
 Voila!
 A super simple meal.
-Plus, the tamale filling makes an uber-fueling breakfast (over kale) if you have any leftover.
+Plus, the tamale filling makes an uber-fueling breakfast (over kale) if you have any leftovers.
 I’ve taken to baking it in muffin tins for 20 minutes at 350F to firm up: it makes little beany-corn bites that are awesome to pre-fuel your day.

 11. Cuban Lentil Soup With Baked Plantains and Lemon Crema

 Comfort in a bowl – chock full of vegetables and classic Cuban onion and garlic essence with a kick.
 This is a robust soup with plenty of vegetables and spiced up with traditional Cuban flavors.
-Garnished with a lemon-crema and irresistible baked plantains, this Cuban Lentil Soup With Baked Plantains and Lemon Crema by Karen Sheer is warming and full of nutrition!
+Garnished with a lemon crema and irresistible baked plantains, this Cuban Lentil Soup With Baked Plantains and Lemon Crema by Karen Sheer is warming and full of nutrition!

 12. Cauliflower Ceviche